SlimeVR/SlimeVR-Docs-Site/src/server/configuring-trackers.md

 ![Steam Trackers page on SlimeVR](../assets/img/SteamVRTrackers.png)

 Please note that this only affects the virtual trackers in Steam and not your SlimeVR trackers.
-If you only have Waist and Legs ticked, they will still be accessing up to an 8 IMU setup (waist, chest, upper legs, lower legs and feet).
+If you only have Waist and Feet enabled, they will still be accessing up to an 8 IMU setup (waist, chest, upper legs, lower legs and feet).
 At the moment, VRChat supports 11 virtual trackers, including headset and controllers.

 ### SteamVR Trackers to Enable Depending on Your Set